vaadin/base-starter-spring-gradle/README.md

 # Vaadin Gradle Skeleton Starter Spring Boot

-This project demoes the possibility of having Vaadin 14 project in npm+webpack mode using Gradle and Spring Boot.
-Please see the [Vaadin Gradle Plugin Page](https://github.com/vaadin/vaadin-gradle-plugin) for documentation.
+This project demos the possibility of having Vaadin project in npm+webpack mode using Gradle.
+Please see the [Starting a Vaadin project using Gradle](https://vaadin.com/docs/latest/guide/start/gradle) for the documentation.

 Prerequisites:
 * Java 8 or higher
 * node.js and npm.
 Vaadin Gradle plugin will install those for you automatically (handy for CI), or you can install it to your OS:
   * Windows: [node.js Download site](https://nodejs.org/en/download/) - use the .msi 64-bit installer
   * Linux: `sudo apt install npm`